NicolasDorier/DBTrie/README.md

 ## Todo

-* Currently, only a single transaction can be processed at same time.
-It should be possible to allow concurrent transactions if those do not use the same tables.
 * We cache the underlying file of each table in-memory.
-We should evict the least used pages to save memory.
+If there is no memory left, an error will be thrown.
+We should instead write the pages on disk in a temporary location.

 ## License